Susan's Economics Blog

 Wealth is not a right (2-13-2011)

 I can clearly recall the indignation with which radio talkshow hosts have decried public medicine, claiming that we Americans have no right to health.
-I want to remind you all that Americans have no Consitutional right to wealth.
+I want to remind you all that Americans have no Constitutional right to wealth.
 The Declaration of Independence declared life, liberty and the pursuit of happiness to be unalienable rights (unalienable means natural, sovereign, and independent of law).
-Neither it, the Constitution, or the Bill of Rights declares that wealth is a right.
+Neither it, the Constitution, nor the Bill of Rights declares that wealth is a right.

 The causes of the current crisis (1-13-2011)